cpjobling/eg-150-textbook/_sources/fourier_series/3/exp_fs2.md

 * As $T\to \infty$ the fundamental frequency $\Omega_0 \to 0$
 * We are then left with just one pulse centred around $t=0$.
 * The frequency difference between harmonics also becomes smaller.
-* Line spectrum becomes a continous function.
+* The line spectrum becomes a continous function in frequency.

 This result is the basis of the *Fourier Transform* which is coming in **EG-247: Digital Signal Processing** next year.